geoant1/UCL_renewLibraryBooks_noFines/README.md

 ```
 ### Launchd
 * Download the com.renew_library.plist file and move it to ~/Library/LaunchAgents
 * Change the paths within the file.
-You can open this file with Sublime or with terminal
+You can open this file with Sublime or with the terminal
 ```
 nano -e ~/Library/LaunchAgents/com.renew_library.plist
 ```